PeterOvermann/TriadicMemory/README.md

 ## Monadic Memory

-Monadic Memory is an auto-associative memory, useful for clustering/pooling a temporal stream of SDRs.
+Monadic Memory is an auto-associative memory, useful for [clustering](Examples/Clustering%20with%20Monadic%20Memory.pdf) (spatial pooling) SDRs on the fly.

 The algorithm uses a mirrored pair of Dyadic Memory instances, which effectively form a hidden layer.